Bambusstock/TimeBan/README.md

 - Add features:
 	- comfortable use of <seconds> pattern, e.g. use __3h__ for a ban duration of 3 hours.
 Some more capabilities: y (year), w (week), d (days), s (seconds), m (minutes).
 Provide a extra class...
+	- `/timeban ban`
-	- `/timeban clear` to clear the ban list
+	- `/timeban unban`
-	- `/timeban show` to show a list of all banned user including duration in human readable format
+	- `/timeban list` to show a list of all banned user including duration in human readable format
+		- improve with e.g. `timeban list a*` to list all players starts with a
+		- display left time like "1d 20h 10min"
 	- provide permissions
 	- provide configuration